google-deepmind/open_spiel/open_spiel/python/algorithms/alpha_zero/README.md

 1. Implement sharding for multi-processing or multi-hostage (`xmap, jax.shard_map`) training and inference to reduce the overhead.
 2. Add support of different logging methods, like `wandb` and such
 3. Add Tensorboard support for a "on-line" logging
+4. Currently the checkpointer is hardcoded to be a single-device!
+This makes it viable due to incoming API changes.